LibertAI (LTAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LibertAI Historical Price

-According to the latest data gathered on LibertAI live price page, the current price of LibertAI is 0.181824USD.
-The circulating supply of LibertAI(LTAI) is 16.01M LTAI , giving it a market capitalization of $2.91M.
+According to the latest data gathered on LibertAI live price page, the current price of LibertAI is 0.138938USD.
+The circulating supply of LibertAI(LTAI) is 16.03M LTAI , giving it a market capitalization of $2.23M.

 The LibertAI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LTAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.